network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 the same term "load-bearing connection" for each.

 The algorithm notes that throughput gradually increases as TCP connections go through their TCP slow-start phase.
-Throughput-increase eventually stalls for a constant number of TCP-connections - usually due to receive-window limitations.
+Throughput increase eventually stalls for a constant number of TCP connections - usually due to receive-window limitations.
 At that point, the only means to further increase throughput is by adding more TCP connections to the pool of load-bearing connections.
-If new connections leave the throughput the same, saturation has been reached and - more importantly - the workig condition is stable.
+If new connections leave the throughput the same, saturation has been reached and - more importantly - the working condition is stable.

 The steps of the algorithm are: